ropensci/roweb3/content/events/2025-05-06-datasci-careers-feds.md

 We will be joined by co-hosts discussing their career paths in other sectors after serving at U.S. federal agencies, including:

- - [Dan Pisut](https://www.linkedin.com/in/danpisut/), Environmental Information and Climate Resilience Lead, ESRI (NOAA)
+ - [Dan Pisut](https://www.linkedin.com/in/danpisut/), Environmental Information and Climate Resilience Lead, ESRI (former NOAA)
- - [Soumya Kalra](https://www.linkedin.com/in/soumyakalra/), Chief Data Officer, City and County of San Francisco (Federal Reserve Bank)
+ - [Soumya Kalra](https://www.linkedin.com/in/soumyakalra/), Chief Data Officer, City and County of San Francisco (former Federal Reserve Bank)
- - [Julie Kellner](https://www.linkedin.com/in/julie-kellner-913132162/), Senior Program Manager, Digital Science (NSF)
+ - [Julie Kellner](https://www.linkedin.com/in/julie-kellner-913132162/), Senior Program Manager, Digital Science (former NSF)
- - [Alissa Dillman](https://www.linkedin.com/in/allissa-dillman/), CEO/Founder, BioDataSage (NIH)
+ - [Alissa Dillman](https://www.linkedin.com/in/allissa-dillman/), CEO/Founder, BioDataSage (former NIH)
- - [Aaron Friesz](https://www.linkedin.com/in/aaron-friesz-32a3751a6/), Technical Community Manager, Earth Science Information Partners (NASA/USGS)
+ - [Aaron Friesz](https://www.linkedin.com/in/aaron-friesz-32a3751a6/), Technical Community Manager, Earth Science Information Partners (former NASA/USGS)

 We will hear from our co-hosts and then organize into breakout rooms for Q&A and discussion.